gergokekesi/bright-network-task/README.md

 # Acknowledgement of the problem

 The problem of matching users with jobs is, as I have discovered, quite complex.
 There's a lot of nuance behind human speech and idioms, negation and the true intent behind someones words.
-My solution is pretty basic, though I have enjoyed tweaking the parameters to at least have the happy path working well (the jobs and users provided from the interview task json files).
+My solution is pretty simple, though I have enjoyed tweaking the parameters to at least have the happy path working well (the jobs and users provided from the interview task json files).
 There are a lot of edge cases and having a pre-defined list of hardcoded words to look for is not a very flexible solution.
 I have written tests as I went along to help create the matchers and to think about some of the uses cases.
 Some of these tests I have left as failing in order to demonstrate some of the scenarios where my solution falls short.
 Hopefully my solution is appreciated.

 # Architecture

 I have decided to layout the application such that it would be easy to extend, keeping the logic separated into different services.
 Being mindful of the request to not over complicate things and have 10 different modules, I tried to keep the solution simple yet still forward thinking, as if this was a real development task.
 I structured the solution as I would a typical project, separating concerns and making the recommendation service closed for modification but open to extension.
 I setup the basics I would start with in all projects, including eslint, prettier and jest tests.
+The application is executed from the index.ts file when it's ran.
+A user service is responsible for providing users, the job service provides the jobs and the recommendation service has a function which given a user and a list of jobs, recommends the most appropriate job, based on the matching functions provided at the time of creating the service.

 - Services
   - Jobs service